When is World Nursery Rhyme Week?

 World Nursery Rhyme Week is open to anyone who has or works with children under the age of 7. e.g. Parents, Primary Schools, Nurseries, Preschools, Children’s Centres, Toddler Groups, Home Educators, Playgroups, Creches, Childminders, Libraries, Breakfast Clubs, After School Clubs, Nannies, Trainee Teachers, Language Therapists, Supply Teachers …. in short, anybody who works, or is involved with children under the age of 7 can take part.

-Do I have to pay to take part?
+Do I need to pay a fee to take part?

-No, participation and all resources are provided free of charge.
+Participation and all resources are provided free of charge.
 All you will need is access to a printer and a PC/Laptop.
+We share all resources to Dropbox.
+You don’t need your own Dropbox account to access everything.

 I would like to take part at home.
 Is this possible?